toddledev/documentation/docs/03-get-started/03-project-details/index.md

 ### Create a New Branch
 To create a new branch:
 1. Click the `Create branch` button
+2. Second point
+   1. testing a
+   2. testing b
-2. Enter a name for the branch
+3. Enter a name for the branch

 The branch is created and you are automatically redirected to the editor to start working.

 ## Version History
 The Version History section provides an overview of all commits made to the project.
-This helps maintain control over project iterations and ensures that previous states can be referenced or restored when necessary.
+This helps maintain control over project iterations and ensures that previous states can be rolled back when necessary.

 The commit labeled `Live version` represents the current deployed version of your project.
 It corresponds to the main branch.